CyrusVorwald/ComputerVisionPr/README.txt

-This is the Android Implementation of the Computer Vision Research Project.
+This is the Android Implementation of the Computer Vision Research Project!